Governor General's Bodyguard: British Raj

 After the transfer of the rule of India from the East India Company to the British Crown through the Government of India Act 1858, the Governor General's Bodyguard was renamed to the Viceroy's Bodyguard.
 The subsequent recruitment and selection was from various elite regiments and units of the British Indian Army.

 In 1885, the regiment participated in the Third Anglo-Burmese War.
 In 1893, William Riddell Birdwood became the Master Adjutant of the regiment, seeing service in a number of North-West Frontier expeditions, with his home (regimental) base in Dehradun.

 During World War I, Viceroy and Governor-GeneralHardinge offered the Bodyguards as Divisional Cavalry for the Meerut Division, which was going to France, but it was decided that the best use of the unit was to serve as trainers for raw remounts of cavalry and artillery.
 Thus for the entire period of the war, the regiment worked as a remount training center.
 However, a detachment of the unit was sent to France as a reinforcement for the 3rd Skinner's Horse.

-Sowar of the Viceroy's Body Guard, published in Historical records of the Governor-General's Body Guard, 1910.